Machine Users

 1. Exploration with GraphiQL

-Use the interactive GraphiQL playground to:
+Use the interactive GraphiQL playground to:- Explore the complete schema

 - Test queries and mutations